Non-Parametric Data-Driven Background Modelling using Conditional Probabilities: Summary

 \section{Summary}

-Two novel and widely applicable non-parametric data-driven background modelling techniques were presented, addressing typical shortcomings of often employed strategies, such as direct simulation and parametric models.
-The first method uses data from a relaxed event selection to estimate a graph of conditional probability density functions of the variables used in the analysis.
+A novel and widely applicable non-parametric data-driven background modelling method was presented, addressing typical shortcomings of often employed strategies, such as direct simulation and parametric models.
+Two techniques were discussed for its realisation.
+The first implementation uses data from a relaxed event selection to estimate a graph of conditional probability density functions of the variables used in the analysis.
 In the process the significant correlations between the variables are accounted for.
 A set of ``pseudo-candidates'' is then generated through ancestral sampling from this graph, which is subsequently propagated through the event selection.
 In the second technique, a generative adversarial network is trained to estimate the joint probability density function of the variables used in the analysis.
 As the training is performed on a relaxed event selection which excludes the signal region, the network is conditioned on the chosen blinding variable.
 Afterwards, the conditional probability density function is interpolated into the signal region to model the background.
 The application of the two methods on two benchmark analyses was presented in detail, including their implementation in terms of statistical inference and the derivation of associated systematic uncertainties.
-As demonstrated, the methods are widely applicable and they are expected to outperform other, often, employed methods in many practical applications.
+The performance in ensemble tests was also discussed.
+As demonstrated, the methods lend themselves to a wide spectrum of analyses, including in cases were other often employed methods are not applicable.

-\acknowledgments This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme grant agreement 714893-ExclusiveHiggs and under Marie Sk\l odowska-Curie grant agreement 844062-LightBosons.
+\acknowledgments The authors gratefully acknowledge valuable feedback from the anonymous reviewers.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme grant agreement 714893-ExclusiveHiggs and under Marie Sk\l odowska-Curie grant agreement 844062-LightBosons.